kizniche/Mycodo/mycodo-manual.md

 Methods
 -------

-Methods allow different types of setpoint tracking in PID controllers.
+Methods enable Setpoint Tracking in PIDs and time-based duty cycle changes in timers.
 Normally, a PID controller will regulate an environmental condition to a specific setpoint.
 If you would like the setpoint to change over time, this is called setpoint tracking.
-Setpoint tracking is useful for applications such as reflow ovens, thermal cyclers (DNA replication), mimicking natural daily cycles, and more.
+Setpoint Tracking is useful for applications such as reflow ovens, thermal cyclers (DNA replication), mimicking natural daily cycles, and more.
+Methods may also be used to change a duty cycle over time when used with a Timer.

 ### Universal Options